tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Immediate transactions: guaranteeing "immediateness" (atomicity) [immatom]

-There should be no other interaction, no change to the state of the game should happen between validation and application of an immediate transaction.
+There should be no other interactions, no changes to the state of the game should happen between validation and application of an immediate transaction.

 This is partially guaranteed by the assumptions of no parallelism/concurrency.
-Although, a player program could still manage to steal the CPU (effectively pausing the judging party program's execution) and try to change the state of the game by submitting other transaction for instance.
-A player could use such an attack to submit multiple transactions that will be validated on the same balances, but executed on different balances (race-condition / TOCTTOU <!-- \cite{tocttou} -->).
+Although, a player program could still manage to steal the CPU (effectively pausing the judging party program's execution) and try to change the state of the game by submitting other transactions for instance.
+A player could use such an attack to submit multiple transactions that will be validated on the same balances, but executed on different balances (race-condition/"TOCTTOU" <!-- \cite{tocttou} -->).

+### Delayed/scheduled transactions completion [schedtranscompletion]

+Delayed transactions are validated without the transfers of resources actually taking place and have a deadline for this transfer to happen.
+There should a mechanism in place to that the transfer was indeed done strictly before the deadline.

+### Players authentication [playerauth]

+When creating a transaction, a player could provide false information about the participants in this transaction and thus attempt to impersonate other players and make transactions on their behalf.

+As a consequence, we need a mechanism to authenticate the players and be sure that the player who submitted a request in her name, is indeed the player she is saying she is.

+# Implementation

+## Security requirements implementation

+### Judging party exclusiveness aka turn-by-turn enforcement

+In order to allow only the current player to access the judging party and make call to it, we will simply keep track of the current player in the judging party and every judging party's interface function will check whether the calling player is the current player or not and immediately abort if not.
+Player [authentication][playerauth] guarantees that another player cannot submit transactions by using the _current player_ as the origin of the transaction.

+### Immediate transactions: guaranteeing "immediateness" (atomicity) [immatomimpl]
+As explained in [][immatom], even with the stated [assumptions][Assumptions], there is still room for a race-condition.

 To avoid this, we will make use of synchronization tools to only allow one concurrent execution of the judging party program's code of validation and application of an immediate transaction.
 This can be materialized for instance by the use of operating system's _mutex_ tools, but any other synchronization tool providing equal guarantees can be used too.

-### Delayed/scheduled transactions completion
+### Delayed/scheduled transactions completion [schedtranscompletionimpl]

-Delayed transactions are validated without the transfers of resources actually taking place and have a deadline for this transfer to happen.
-It has to be checked that the transfer was indeed done strictly before the deadline.

 When the game's clock ticks to this absolute time unit (the deadline), it will tell the judge that there is some delayed transactions that should be checked for having been completed.
 The judging party will then check if the transactions have been completed by the